juntaochen1/juntaochen1.github.io/_pages/about.md

 Email: jchen504(at)fordham.edu

 \
-**[PhD Opening]** We have fully funded Ph.D. positions in Computer Science starting in Fall 2022.
+**[PhD Opening]** My group has fully funded Ph.D. position in CS starting in Fall 2022.
+The student will be supported by RA.
+Interested and self-motivated students with background on cyber-physical security, system and control theory, smart grids, and/or machine learning are encouraged to contact me.

+Our department also has Ph.D. positions in CS fully funded by fellowship starting in Fall 2022.
 Interested students can reach out to me for more information.

 Research Interests